 At Arts Advocacy Day, you get three things you can’t get anywhere else.

-- Network with your fellow arts advocates from across the country and go on congressional visits led by State Captains.
+- Networking with your fellow arts advocates from across the country and go on congressional visits led by State Captains.

-- Learn the latest research facts and figures on the arts to help make your case.
+- Learning the latest research facts and figures on the arts to help make your case.

-Americans for the Arts extends its gratitude to Google for their generous support of National Arts Advocacy Day 2014.
+Americans for the Arts thanks the Reva & David Logan Foundation and LIFEWTR for their generous support of the 2018 National Arts Action Summit.